 It’s the Story of a Lovely Lady Who Brought Me a Plate of Humble Pie.

 Now, I’m coming to the end of this story.
 And like all good stories, this one has a moral.
-The moral here lies in the waitress—who she was, how she behaved and what she’s done for the past 16 years that put Miss High-Minded, Silver-Spooned, Snooty Two-Shoes to shame.
+The moral here lies in the waitress—who she was, how she behaved and what she’s done for the past 16 years that put this Miss High-Minded, Silver-Spooned, Snooty Two-Shoes in her proper place.
+Yes, that would be me.

 In other words, Sally didn’t just provide above-par service—she revealed a true servant’s heart.
 She loved what she did, and it showed.
 Come to find out, she’s been loving on her customers like that for 16 years.
 That’s right.
 Sixteen years of being on your feet all day, six days a week, “slinging hash” and taking orders (and a lot of “guff”) from people waiting for their vehicle to be fixed or the paperwork on their new car purchase to be completed.
 None of whom would choose to be there if they had someplace better to be, I’m pretty sure.